 Straightening Ali is nonetheless significant in being one of only a few texts10 that deal with the experiences of British Muslims whose desires and relationships are oriented towards their own sex.
-It is to be hoped that over the coming years the British literary scene will be able to boast some subtler representations of same-sex Muslim relationships,11 just as Saleem Haddad's new novel Guapa (2015) is receiving plaudits in the United States for its portrayal of gay Arab-American Muslims.
+It is to be hoped that, over the coming years, the British literary scene will be able to boast some subtler representations of same-sex Muslim relationships, 11 just as Saleem Haddad's new novel Guapa (2016) is receiving plaudits in the United States for its portrayal of gay Arab-American Muslims.
 This is not to call for a 'British Muslim gay literature' modelled on its non-Muslim British and American counterparts.
 It may take that form, but equally it may explore same-sex desires and relationships in ways that have not yet been imagined.

-Conclusion: The way forward
+Conclusion: possible ways forward

 A challenging but valuable component of some Muslim-identified literature is the acknowledgement that sexual intimacies and relationships can be both joyful and difficult, and that many of these contrasting experiences stem from being Muslim.
-In this acknowledgement, which moves beyond negative stereotypes of miserable Muslims but refuses to counter these with equally simplistic stories of happy Muslims, it is possible to move beyond the repetitive clichés that dominate the mainstream media.
+In this acknowledgement, which moves beyond negative stereotypes of miserable Muslims but refuses to counter these with equally simplistic stories of happy Muslims, it is possible to move beyond the repetitive cliches that dominate the mainstream media.
 That said, it would be simplistic and sweeping to dismiss media representations as caricatures while celebrating the supposedly subtler achievements of creative writers.
-The former may be disappointingly accurate, as illustrated in the first part of this article, although exceptions and countercurrents must also be acknowledged in the form of critical journalism.
-The latter-literary works as nuanced and critically engaging-must equally be interrogated rather than simply applauded.
-This interrogation should include a critical examination of commercially driven publishers which encourage works that engage with problematic genres such as 'Muslim chick lit'.
-Critics should also look for literary works that may be located within, as well as against, dominant discourses, such as the Western and arguably neo-colonial liberal discourse that gives rise to binary depictions of good and bad Muslims (Massad, 2015).
+The former characterisation may be disappointingly accurate, as illustrated in the first part of this article, although exceptions and counter-currents must also be acknowledged in the form of critical journalism.
+The latter - literary works as nuanced and critically engaging - must equally be interrogated rather than simply applauded.
+This interrogation should include a critical examination of commercially driven publishers which encourage works that engage with emerging but unstable genres such as 'Muslim chick lit'.
+Critics should also look for literary works that may be located within, as well as against, dominant discourses, such as the Western and arguably neo-colonial liberal discourse that gives rise to binary characterisations of good and bad Muslims (Massad, 2015).

-More sustained and nuanced explorations of same-sex desire and relationships in Muslim-identified literature, situated in the context of a broader discussion rather than just concentrating on same-sex sexualities, are surely a constructive way forward.
+More sustained and nuanced pictures of same-sex desire and relationships in Muslim-identified literature, situated in the context of a broader discussion rather than just concentrating on same-sex sexualities, are surely a constructive way forward.
 Such literary work, in the form of storied explorations of Muslims' relationships and sexualities, would find ways to attend to various taboo issues.
-Stories might achieve this through modes that are appropriate in different Muslim-identified settings, not necessarily replicating the taboobusting gestures of the wider society.
+Stories might achieve this through modes that are appropriate in different Muslim-identified settings, not necessarily replicating the 'taboo-busting' gestures of the wider society.
 This creative work could also examine themes that some mainstream sources regularly misrepresent or confuse.
 These include the different roles played by religion, ethnicity and culture in the relationship experiences and practices of Muslims.

-While calling for more direct attention to the silences inherent in some Muslimidentified literature, the real achievements that have already been made are to be celebrated.

-There are other writers-some publishing through formal channels, others self-publishing, still others blogging or using alternative media (see, for example, Qureshi, n.d.; Humza festivals and literary events that are already providing space for new writers to share their work and for audiences to engage with them and with each other, should be encouraged and further developed.
+While calling for more direct attention to the silences inherent in some Muslim-identified literature, the real achievements that have already been made are to be commended.
+There are other writers - some publishing through formal channels, others self-publishing, still others blogging or using alternative media (see, for example, Humza, 2010; Qureshi, n.d.) - who have not yet received the attention they deserve.
+Critics, ourselves included, therefore must be more imaginative and probing in the Muslim literatures we recognise and engage with.
+The Bradford Literature Festival and various other festivals and literary events are already providing space for new writers to share their work and for audiences to engage with them and with each other.
+Such a nurturing infrastructure should be encouraged and further developed.